What Happens to Expired Makeup: The 2 Main Reasons Why You Should Throw Out Old Makeup

 5. Clean makeup tools such as makeup brushes and sponges often.
 Try to deep clean your brushes once a week, no longer than every two weeks.

-6. Avoid stocking up on products that you will not use anytime soon, especially before their expiration date.
+6. Avoid stocking up on products that you will not use anytime soon, especially if you won't use them before their expiration date.

 7. Avoid heat and humidity.
 Don't leave products in a hot car, and steam from showers can accelerate breakdown.